The Writing Success Placement Tool (WSPT) is now available at:

 You will need to know your high school GPA and the grade earned in your most recent English class, so you may find it helpful to have your high school transcripts close.

 We suggest that you draft your written responses in a document and copy and paste them into the WSPT so, if something goes wrong, you have a copy.
 Also, anything you write for this tool may be used in determining your placement.
 It is in your best interest to respond to questions with full sentences.

 If you do not feel that the score you have received is an accurate representation of you as a writer, contact the Director of Writing Support, Mary Beth Pennington at email@example.com, and she will put you in contact with a writing advisor with whom you can discuss your score.

-You will see a link to the WSPT in your admitted student checklist and/or your advisor will direct you to the link in your Blackboard orientation site.
+You will see a link to the WSPT in your admitted student checklist and/or your advisor will direct you to the link in your Canvas orientation site.
 The tool can also be accessed through wspt.odu.edu and the Writing Placement and Support website.
 Students will log-in with their Midas credentials.
 Please note that you will need to access and complete the WSPT at least 3 business days prior to your orientation session.

 Once completed, previous responses cannot be accessed.
 However, students can log back in to the WSPT to be reminded of their score and to retrieve basic information about registration at any point.

 If the ODU Admissions Office has not granted transferrable credit for ENGL 110C upon processing your official transcripts, please refer to the Transfer Course Equivalency tool to review how courses from your previous institution are accepted into ODU.
 After reviewing the Transfer Course Equivalency tool you may contact the Director of Composition, Jenn Sloggie at firstname.lastname@example.org.
 Please note that you should be prepared to present a syllabus from the previous composition course, as well as other supporting materials, to be reviewed by ODU for course equivalency.